graphtrek/stableips/docs/FUNDING_TRANSACTION_TEST_REPORT.md

 ## Executive Summary

-This report documents comprehensive TDD tests written for funding transaction tracking in the StableIPs application.
+This report documents comprehensive TDD tests written for funding transaction tracking in the StableIPS application.
 The tests reveal critical gaps in the current implementation that prevent tracking of system-initiated funding transactions (ETH funding, USDC/DAI minting, XRP faucet funding, etc.).

 **Current Status**: Tests written following TDD principles - **all tests will fail** until implementation is complete.